CSCDP/referral-partner-analysis/README.md

 **Log data** - We are assuming that users have run their Annex A files through our Annex A cleaner and our Log code.
 This is to ensure typos in column names or in data fields are identified and standardized before we start the analysis.

-**Clean data** - The analysis is only as good as the data.
+**Clean data** - The analysis is only as good as the data it is based on.
 Although running your Annex A data through the Annex A cleaner and Log code might improve its quality, there is a risk that missing and/or incorrect data could get in the way of the analysis (in particular for events matching described below).

 **Events matching** - This analysis defines whether each contact led to a referral and an assessment start.
 To do so, we are matching "contact" events (Annex A List 1) to "referral" events (Annex A List 3) and "assessment start" events (Annex A List 4).
 The matching process may imply some data getting lost:
-    - A *contact* will be matched to a *referral* if
+- **A contact will be matched to a referral if**
 1) The contact and the referral have the same Child Unique ID
-        2) The referral follows directly the contact (e.g. there is no other contact in between)
+2) The referral is the next event happening directly after the contact (e.g. there is no other event in between)
 3) The contact and the referral have the same contact source

-      Implications: A referral must be matched to a contact to be counted.
-If a referral cannot be matched to a contact, it is not counted at all.
-There is a possibility that referrals that were not correctly recorded (e.g. wrong contact source) are not accounted for.
+**Implications**: A referral must be matched to a contact.
+If a referral cannot be matched to a contact, it won't be counted at all.
+There is a possibility that referrals that were not correctly recorded (e.g. wrong contact source) might not be accounted for.
-    - A *referral* will be matched to an *assessment start* if
+- **A referral will be matched to an assessment start if**
 1) The referral and the assessment start have the same Child Unique ID
 2) The assessment start happens within 7 days of the referral.

-      Implications: An assessment must be matched to a referral to be counted.
-This is a good way to avoid counting assessments carried out by the Long Term teams that are also recorded in the Annex A List 4 (and that wouldn't have a previous referral).
+**Implications**: An assessment must be matched to a referral to be counted.
+This is a good way to avoid counting assessments carried out by the Long Term teams also recorded in the Annex A List 4 (and that wouldn't come after a referral).
 However, if an assessment was to happen without a previous referral, it wouldn't be counted.